victorcaquilpan/WebScraping-SEA/README.md

-# WebScraping-SEA
+# WebScraping SEA

 In this repository, scripts to get data from the Servicio de Evaluación Ambiental (SEA) of Chile is presented.
-SEA's page: https://www.sea.gob.cl/
+[SEA page](https://www.sea.gob.cl/).
+For this taks, a R script was used.
+SEA is an institutional service responsible for authorizing environmental permissions of projects in Chile.
+Overall, all projects reviewed by the SEA, have some potential risk to the environment or the population health.
+For that reason, this information compiled from this service could be relevant to understand how many projects are installed in the country.
+At the moment, general information is scraped from the system.
+IN the future, more specific information can be obtained.